 The large gavit, or narthex, which contains numerous tombs of former bishops, is one of the most interesting parts of the complex.
 Interestingly, the structure’s architect, Zhamhayr, is one of the few medieval architects whose name we know.

 St Astvatsatsin Church, or Holy Mother of God Church, was built between 928-944.
 It appears to be the only structure currently in use for religious ceremonies.
-Architecturally, it’s a cross-shaped structure with a central dome that’s now so common among Armenian architecture.
+Architecturally, it’s a cross-shaped structure with a central dome – a common trend in Armenian church architecture.

 The other main structure, the Church of the Redeemer, was built between 957 and 966.
 This church was commissioned by Queen Khosrovanus in honor of her sons Smbat and Gurgen, two future kings of Armenia.

-The tall domed structure is currently void of painted frescoes or decoration, with the exception of a few carved reliefs- but only if you look closely.
+The tall domed structure is currently void of painted frescoes or decoration, with the exception of a few carved reliefs – only discernible if you look closely.

 Also on site is the Scriptorium.
-Now completely empty, the manuscripts once held here are now presumably kept at the Matenadaran in Yerevan.
-The structure was built in 1063, and you can still see niches where the books were once stored.
+Now completely empty, the manuscripts once kept here are now presumably at the Matenadaran in Yerevan.
+The structure was built in 1063, and you can still see niches where the books were stored.

 Hiking From Sanahin to Haghpat

-Finsishing up my visit to Sanahin, it was time to start the real adventure of the day: the long hike to Haghpat Monastery, which is located in the village of the same name.
+Finsishing up my visit to Sanahin, it was time to start the real adventure of the day: the long hike to Haghpat Monastery, located in the village of the same name.

-The hike is supposed to be a popular thing to do for visitors to Alaverdi.
-That’s why I was a little surprised to come out of Sanahin and find no signage at all.
+The hike is by far one of the most popular things to do for visitors to Alaverdi.
+That’s why I was a surprised to come out of Sanahin and find no signage at all.

 While Sanahin is a small, sleepy town, the start of the trail is far from obvious.
 And while I would later encounter signage along the trail, it wouldn’t be until around thirty minutes into the hike!

-Thankfully, I’d done some prior research and was looking at a trail map provided from Hike Armenia.
-Basically, coming from Sanahin Monastery, head north past the kiosks selling souvenirs and snacks.
-Turn right at the toilet and head east.
+Thankfully, I’d done some prior research and was looking at a trail map provided by Hike Armenia.
+Basically, coming from Sanahin Monastery, you should head north past the kiosks selling souvenirs and snacks.
+Turn right at the toilet and then head east.
 When the road forks, take the right road and walk straight for several minutes.

 When you reach the end of the village, make a right on the dirt road which overlooks the valley.
 Don’t take the uphill road the goes toward the houses, but the one which the curves all the way around the mountain.

-After 30-40 minutes, you’ll be out of the forest and at some point you’ll notice a stone structure at the far end of the ridge.
+You’ll eventually be out of the forest after 30-40 minutes.
+And at some point you’ll notice a stone structure at the far end of the ridge.
 While you can skip it if you like, it makes for a fun little detour.

 This is not yet Kayan Fortress (more below).
-But the structure, which appears to be a dilapidated church, is similar to one you’ll find there.
+But this structure, which appears to be a dilapidated church, is similar to what you’ll find there.

-This interesting little structure seems to have doubled as both a shrine and a lookout tower.
-And as is also the case with Kayan Fortress, it’s from here that you’ll be granted with some of the most spectacular views of the entire hike.
+This interesting little building seems to have doubled as both a shrine and a lookout tower.
+And as is also the case with Kayan Fortress, it’s from here that you’ll be granted some of the most spectacular views of the entire hike.